cri98-dev/sist-cloud-project/README.md

 http://\<master-host-public-ip\>:8081/getClasses<br>

 <h4>N.B.:</h4>
 - master-host-public-ip will be printed at the end of the execution of create_cluster_and_deploy_project.sh script.
-However, you can always retrieve it by running the script azure_cluster_management/get-cluster-hosts-IPs.sh<br>
+However, you can always retrieve it by exectuing the script azure_cluster_management/get-cluster-hosts-IPs.sh.<br>
 - Confidence score is a decimal number in [0.0, 1.0].

   - Setting it to a negative number would cause images with whatever class confidence score to be included in the output list.